Sharpening stone: Diamond plate

-A diamond plate is a steel plate, sometimes mounted on a plastic or resin base, coated with diamond grit, an abrasive that will grind metal.
-When they are mounted they are sometimes known as diamond stones.
+A diamond plate is a steel plate, coated with diamond grit, an abrasive that will grind metal.
+The diamond particles are soldered (electroplated) to the steel substrate.

+The plate can be mounted on a plastic or resin base.
+When mounted, they are sometimes known as diamond stones.

 The plate may have a series of holes cut in it that capture the swarf cast off as grinding takes place, and cuts costs by reducing the amount of abrasive surface area on each plate.
 Diamond plates can serve many purposes including sharpening steel tools, and for maintaining the flatness of man-made waterstones, which can become grooved or hollowed in use.
 Truing (flattening a stone whose shape has been changed as it wears away) is widely considered essential to the sharpening process but some hand sharpening techniques utilise the high points of a non-true stone.
 As the only part of a diamond plate to wear away is a very thin coating of grit and adhesive, and in a good diamond plate this wear is minimal due to diamond's hardness, a diamond plate retains its flatness.
 Rubbing the diamond plate on a whetstone to true (flatten) the whetstone is a modern alternative to more traditional truing methods.

 Diamond plates are available in various plate sizes (from credit card to bench plate size) and grades of grit.
 A coarser grit is used to remove larger amounts of metal more rapidly, such as when forming an edge or restoring a damaged edge.
 A finer grit is used to remove the scratches of larger grits and to refine an edge.
 There are two-sided plates with each side coated with a different grit.

+Diamond stones are typically coarser than other sharpeners, and are used for the initial stages of knife sharpening.
+For a knife that has been previously sharpened, this initial diamond stone stage can often be skipped and the re-sharpening begun with a ceramic stone.

+Over time diamond stones will wear out and need to be replaced.
+The lifespan can be extended by using light pressure and allowing the stone to work.

 The highest quality diamond sharpeners use monocrystalline diamonds, single structures which will not break, giving them an excellent lifespan.
 These diamonds are bonded onto a precision ground surface, set in nickel, and electroplated.
 This process locks the diamonds in place.